RayHightower/troop534/source/_posts/2014-09-13-scouts-pilot-openrov-underwater-robot.markdown

 * You never know how the lake might behave.
 Dress warm and wear waterproof boots!
 * If the lake is choppy on the surface, the water is probably kicking up silt down below.
 Visibility might be limited.

+###Next Time
+The scouts are planning another tour, perhaps in a calmer body of water.
+Stay tuned for more updates about Boy Scout Troop 534 and OpenROV!